Practical and powerful third-gen Vivaro spoiled by poor ergonomics

 In many respects this is a substantial improvement over the previous Vivaro model, with plenty of high-tech features and those key practicality upgrades to load carrying capability and running costs.
 The engines are good, and this is a fine van to drive.

-Keep reading for our full review of the Vauxhall Vivaro, or click the links below to jump straight to the section that most interests you.
+Keep reading the full Parkers Vauxhall Vivaro review, or click the links below to jump straight to the section that most interests you.

 Skip to our full verdict on...

 - Exceptionally quiet 1.5-litre engine impresses for light duty

 - But 2.0-litre offers more muscle and payload capacity